The Bankrate promise

 If you’re still not sure whether a VA loan makes sense for you, consult closely with your loan officer, who can present all of the mortgage options you qualify for and help guide your decision.

 A VA loan isn’t your only choice of financing.
-Consider the following options, especially if you don’t qualify for a VA loan:
+Consider the following options:

-- Conventional loan – There is no funding fee on a conventional loan, and you can use it to purchase investment properties and second homes.
-The interest rates tend to be higher than for VA financing, however, and a down payment is also required, as well as private mortgage insurance if you’re putting down less than 20 percent.
+- Conventional loan – There is no funding fee on a conventional loan, and you can use it to purchase primary homes, investment properties and second homes.
+The interest rates tend to be higher than for VA financing, however, and you’ll also need to make a down payment, as well as pay for mortgage insurance if you’re putting down less than 20 percent.

-- FHA loan – An FHA loan is also insured by the government and requires you to pay an upfront mortgage insurance premium, similar to the VA loan’s funding fee.
-However, you’ll also pay an annual mortgage insurance premium.
+- FHA loan – An FHA loan is also insured by the government, but requires you to pay an upfront mortgage insurance premium and annual mortgage insurance premium.
 Your interest rate might also be higher.
+Still, it might be easier to qualify for an FHA loan if your credit needs work (depending on lender) compared to a VA loan.

-- USDA loan – As with a VA loan, there is no down payment required for a USDA loan, but it is only for borrowers in designated rural areas.
+- USDA loan – As with a VA loan, a USDA loan doesn’t require a down payment, but it’s only for borrowers in designated rural areas.
 USDA loans also come with income restrictions, and the property must be a single-family home.
-Plus, only 30-year fixed-rate financing is available.